exercism/rust/concepts/iterators/introduction.md

 This is because `map` is an adapter method that returns another iterator.

-To make the iterator not lazy, we must utilize consumer methods, which take an iterator and return something other than an iterator, thus consuming the iterator in the process.
+To consume an iterator, either use a `for` loop or use an iterator method which produces some value which is not itself an iterator.

 For instance, `collect` is a consumer method (its function signature does not return an iterator but a generic type):